Zigl3ur/go-app/README.md

 - `POST /register` - Register a new user
 - `POST /login` - Login and receive a session token
 - `GET /session` - Retrieve the current session information
-- `POST /logout` - Logout and invalidate the session token
+- `GET /logout` - Logout and invalidate the session token

 ## Run